Intel-bigdata/SSM/docs/small-file-solution.md

 * Get and check acl info: getAclStatus, checkAccess.
 * Get and set some other meta data: getBlockSize, exists, listPaths, setTimes.

 ii.
-For the file container info (corresponding container file, offset and length) of small files are stored in SSM meta store, some operations need to firstly query SSM server to get the file container info, then use these information to send exact requests to HDFS server.
+For the file container info (corresponding container file, offset and length) of small files that stored in SSM meta store, some operations need to firstly query SSM server to get the file container info, then use these information to send exact requests to HDFS server.

 * Get block info: getLocatedBlocks, getBlockLocations, getFileBlockLocations.
 * Get file info: getFileInfo, listStatus, listStatusIterator, getFileStatus, isFileClosed.